 There are set-aside amounts for small projects (≤ 25 kW AC) in each block to enable projects of all sizes to participate.
 SMART also has Adders available that increase the amount of the incentive if features such as Energy Storage, Community Solar, or various location-based installations are proposed.

-Although it is a performance-based incentive, the SMART program is structured quite differently than its predecessor.
+Although it is a performance-based incentive, the SMART program is structured quite differently than the previous SREC program.
 Your utility will monitor and track the production of your solar system monthly through a SMART meter that is installed on the outside of your home or business.
 Payments will be issued monthly or credited to your account based on the kWh of solar power produced and independent of electricity usage.
 In most cases this income is taxable and it is required to submit a W-9 to your utility when applying for this program.

 Under the final tariff design there are different rates for projects of different scales up to 5 MW per site.
 Incentives will be provided for 10 or 20 years, with varied values depending on ownership, system size and location.
 The tariff will consist of 8 blocks, with tariff values decreasing 4-5% in each subsequent block.
 For systems 25 kW and less the term is 10 years and for systems over 25 kW the term is 20 years.

 For more information on the Solar Massachusetts Renewable Target (SMART) Program please visit MA Smart Solar

 For energy storage systems this is a demand response program that will allow the utility access to your stored power during peak demand times.
 The utility will compensate you at varying rates depending on your energy storage system capacity.
 For more info please see; MASS SAVE